 Guardian Scholars: A Model for Change

-California Senate Bill 967 gives the resources to dependency kids, coming out of the foster care system to get room, board and tuition paid for at institutions of higher learning.
+California State Bill 967 gives the resources to dependency kids, coming out of the foster care system to get room, board and tuition paid for at institutions of higher learning.
 We are interviewing these students around California to understand the turning points, people and events that often challenged them and at other times allowed them to not only survive but thrive.
 Our goal is to find if these positive markers are not only identifiable, but also replicable.

 With this information, we will be traveling to another state that supports this same population with emotional support groups, some funds but not the blanket that California provides.
 We will work with these former foster kids, now in higher education and join forces with social advocates to create a compelling body of stories that can be used to change state legislative priorities and improve funding to the California levels.